IwanKaramazow/ReasonDojo/README.md

 Amazing, the bird is able to fly through the air whenever the space-key is pressed.
 Due to weird laws governing the FlappyBird-world, a bird (unfortunately) dies when it hits the ground.
 It's time to implement ground collision detection.

-* Add an extra constructor to the `player`-type indicating the player has lost, because his bird hit the ground.
+* Add an extra tag to the `player`-type indicating the player has lost, because his bird hit the ground.
 * Modify the `hitsFloor` function.
 It should return `true` whenever the bird hit the floor.
 * Use the `hitsFloor` function to update the `state.player`.
 (Indicates death of the bird when it hit the ground)
 * Make sure that the bird stays dead on the ground, whenever it hit the ground.
 (A bird falling through the earth violates certain laws of physics).